draftysumo/Amethyst-Music/README.md

 # Harmony Music 2.0
-A multi-music-platform streaming app built with long-gevity &amp; stability in mind.
+A multi-platform music streaming app built with longevity & stability in mind.

-Disclaimer: Project is not affilated with the original Harmony Music that it is inspired by (https://github.com/anandnet/Harmony-Music)
+Disclaimer: This project is not affiliated with the original Harmony Music that it is inspired by (https://github.com/anandnet/Harmony-Music)

 # Features
-- Ability to play songs from Ytube/Ytube Music with Spotify & Soundcloud fall back for stubborn songs (Spotify songs require spotfy premium)
+- Stream songs from YouTube / YouTube Music with Spotify & SoundCloud fallback for unavailable tracks (Spotify playback requires a Spotify Premium account)
-- Song cache while playing
+- On-the-fly song caching during playback
-- Background music
+- Background music support
-- Playlist creation
+- Playlist creation & management
 - Streaming quality control
-- Import song,Playlist,Album,Artist via sharing from Ytube/Ytube Music.
+- Import Songs / Playlists / Albums / Artists via sharing from YouTube / YouTube Music
-- Dynamic Theme
+- Dynamic theme based on album art
 - Equalizer support
 - Android Auto support
-- Synced & Plain Lyrics support
+- Synced & plain lyrics support
-- Sleep Timer
+- Sleep timer
-- No Advertisments
+- No advertisements
-- No Login required
+- No login required

 # Troubleshoot
-if you are facing Notification control issue or music playback stopped by system optimization, please enable ignore battery optimization option from settings
+If you're facing issues with notification controls or music playback being stopped by system optimization, please enable the "Ignore battery optimization" option in your device settings.

 # License
 All rights reserved.